My Blog - Jeff Clarke

 We had several small groups of Beaked Whales.
 3 were definitively identified as Cuvier’s Beaked Whales but what about the smaller ones?
 After a time a couple of pods of Striped Dolphins came to the party and I stood back and let the enthused folks just marvel at their antics.
 Bryde’s whales were also spotted and at least three were confirmed.
 As dusk approached individual tall fins seemed to be everywhere.
 All of those I was able to get a good view of turned out to be Risso’s Dolphins, at least 30 in total stretching over several miles with many more not identified to species.
 It was one of those days when you don’t want the sun to set but all too soon the light was gone.

 October the 1st and we are at sea heading for Lisbon.
 Could today be just as good?
 The calm waters of the Atlantic heralded much promise.
 Birds were remarkably thin on the ground but the cetaceans were making up for it.
 The dolphins were scarce in these deep waters with just 20 Atlantic Spotted positively identified out of 70+ dolphin observed but the beaked whales would make up for it.
-Small groups popped up all day, mostly at a distance preventing certain ID but at least 5 Cuvier’s were noted and eventually I secured an image of some of the smaller species that proved that some of them were Blainville’s Beaked Whale.
-They became my third new cetacean species of the trip.
+Small groups popped up all day, mostly at a distance preventing certain ID but at least 5 Cuvier’s were noted and eventually I secured images of some of the smaller species that proved that most of them were Blainville’s Beaked Whale and latterly I also re-identified one of my images as a Gervais Beaked Whale, from the diagnostic tiger-striping extending down its side from the spinal region.
+They became my fourth new cetacean species of the trip.
 A single Fin Whale added another rorqual whale to our already impressive list.
 The day was also remarkable for another species.
 Loggerhead Turtles were appearing continuously and we passed at least 20 within a few feet of the ship.
 So close I was able to get some half-decent images of them, both above and below the water.

 We arrived in the the lovely City of Lisbon early on the 2nd October, but outside a trip to the Gulbenkian Museum my mind was really focussed on the seabird and cetacean potential as we departed later that day.
 With less than an hour of useable light we did well to see over 100 Cory’s Shearwater, 5+ Balearic and our first Sooty Shearwater of the trip.
 The wind had blown up just before we departed and the choppy water prevented us from finding the resident pod of Bottlenose Dolphin.
 Not to worry surely we would find them as we moved toward Biscay.